drehluna/pinInput/README.md

 # pinInput

-Input to pin, with auto change current input.
+Input pin, with auto change current input.
 And have paste event to fill inputs.